frycz/paxx/README.md

 paxx generates production-ready Python code using FastAPI, SQLAlchemy async, Pydantic v2, and Alembic.
 No wrapper abstractions—just clean, readable code you own and can modify freely.

+## Philosophy

+paxx is a **scaffolding tool**, not a framework:

+- **No magic** — Generated code uses FastAPI, SQLAlchemy, and Pydantic directly
+- **No lock-in** — After bootstrapping, your project has zero dependency on paxx
+- **Domain-driven** — Features organized by business capability, not technical layer
+- **Production-ready** — Includes Docker, migrations, logging, and deployment configs
+- **Your code, your rules** — The generated structure is a starting point, not a constraint

 ## Features

 - **Zero lock-in** — Generated projects have no dependency on paxx after scaffolding
 - **Domain-driven** — Features organized by business capability, not technical layer
 - **Async-first** — Built on SQLAlchemy async and FastAPI's async capabilities
 - **Production-ready** — Includes Docker, migrations, structured logging, and deployment configs
-- **Batteries included** — Add Redis caching, background tasks, object storage, WebSockets, and more
+- **Easy to extend** — Add Redis caching, background tasks, object storage, WebSockets, and more

 ## Installation